-When the profile is complete, the data can be displayed in the LTD Profiles Screen.
+When the profile is complete, the data can be displayed in the LTD Profiles Screen (refer to "LTD Profiles").

 11 Inventory Calculator

 The system comes as standard with an Inventory Calculator.

 The primary purpose of the Inventory Calculator is to provide the user with a means of calculating tank inventory for conditions that do not currently exist.